collint8/seg3d.pages/Tools/ConfidenceConnected.md

 ### Summary

-This filter will produce a mask of pixels statistically similar to pixels surrounding defined seed points
+This filter will produce a mask of pixels statistically similar to pixels surrounding defined seed points.

 ### Detailed Description